Division of Audits and Investigations

 Martin Raymer, Branch Manager

-The DETER program is a collaborative effort between the Office of Inspector General and the Department for Community Based Services (DCBS).
-The DETER program staff helps DCBS staff by investigating the accuracy of information used to determine eligibility for food stamps, Medicaid, the Kentucky Transitional Assistance Program and child care assistance programs.
-While the DETER program focuses primarily on preventing fraudulent receipt of benefits, DETER staff also may investigate active cases when information is questionable or suspect.
-DETER investigators conduct field investigations to verify eligibility factors not routinely available to eligibility workers.
+The DETER program is a collaborative effort between the Office of Inspector General and the Department for Community Based Services (DCBS) to ensure accuracy of information used to determine eligibility for public assistance programs.
+While DETER focuses primarily on preventing fraudulent receipt of benefits, DETER staff also may investigate active cases when information is questionable or suspect.
+DETER investigators verify eligibility factors not routinely available to eligibility workers.
 These investigations are completed within 15 days to provide DCBS staff the information needed to process benefits accurately and promptly.

 Special investigations are conducted at the request of the Cabinet secretary or agency office heads into such matters as fraud and abuse by Cabinet contractors and vendors, as well as Cabinet personnel investigations.